adri-standard/adri/SECURITY.md

 3. **Timeline** for fixes and releases
 4. **Credit** in our security advisories (if desired)

-### Safe Harbor
+### Responsible Disclosure Appreciation

-We support safe harbor for security researchers who:
+We appreciate security researchers who conduct responsible research within these guidelines:

-- Make a good faith effort to avoid privacy violations, destruction of data, and interruption or degradation of our services
+- Make a good faith effort to avoid privacy violations, destruction of data, and interruption or degradation of services
-- Only interact with accounts you own or with explicit permission of the account holder
+- Only interact with systems they own or have explicit permission to test
-- Do not access a system beyond what is necessary to demonstrate a vulnerability
+- Do not access systems beyond what is necessary to demonstrate a vulnerability
-- Report vulnerabilities to us according to this policy
+- Report vulnerabilities according to this policy

-We will not pursue legal action against researchers who follow this policy.
+**Disclaimer**: This policy does not create any legal obligations, safe harbor protections, or immunity from prosecution.
+Researchers should consult their own legal counsel regarding applicable laws.
+We will make reasonable efforts to work constructively with researchers who follow responsible disclosure practices, subject to applicable law and available resources.

 ### Security Best Practices for Users